elastic/logstash/docs/plugin-milestones.md

 ## Milestone 3

 Plugins at this milestone have strong promises towards backwards-compatibility.
-This is enforced by tests to ensure behavior and configuration are consistent across releases.
+This is enforced with automated tests to ensure behavior and configuration are consistent across releases.

 ## Milestone 0